+In today’s competitive market, many small business owners, especially those engaged in professional services, are experiencing burnout.
 The overwhelm and exhaustion can stem from a multitude of reasons, including working with clients who don't meet expectations, struggling to maintain a healthy balance between work and personal life, and feeling that their businesses aren't reaching their full potential.

-In this straight-shooting episode, I cover the high cost of energetic loops in professional services businesses, and provide strategic tips for managing 1 on 1 client work, so you can streamline and simplify your processes, reduce stress and avoid leaving money on the table, all in one.
+In this straight-shooting episode, I cover the high cost of energetic loops in professional services businesses, and provide strategic tips for managing 1 on 1 client work, so you can streamline and simplify your processes, reduce stress, and avoid leaving money on the table, all in one.

 The reality of a sole proprietor business, while it can be simple to start and easy to run, can present challenges in managing open loops due to the nature of client service work.
+These open loops encompass various stages of the client service journey, from consultations to onboarding, and from drafting and reviewal to concluding the engagement.
+The inability to address these open loops can lead to mental and emotional strain and negatively impact the overall success of the business.

 Let’s break down what you will learn in this episode: